VictorBrito13/UTEZ-7-SI-realtime-chat/DEPLOY.md

 - Ensure you're using `wss://` (not `ws://`) for secure connections
 - Check that the service is running (not sleeping on free tier)
 - Verify environment variables are set correctly
+- **CORS Issues**: If your frontend is on a different domain, make sure `ALLOWED_ORIGINS` includes your frontend URL
+  - Check browser console for CORS errors
+  - Verify the origin matches exactly (including protocol http/https and port)
+  - Example: If frontend is `https://myapp.com`, set `ALLOWED_ORIGINS=https://myapp.com`

 ### Service Sleeping (Free Tier)
 - Free tier services sleep after 15 minutes of inactivity